-Mix a small batch thin-set mortar as directed by the manufacturer, mixing the dry powder with water in a bucket.
+Mix a small batch of thin-set mortar as directed by the manufacturer, mixing the dry powder with water in a bucket.
 Apply a mound of mortar to the subfloor, then spread it out in an even layer, using a 1/4-inch notched trowel.
 Cover an area just large enough for the first cement board sheet.

 Install the First Sheet

 Place the first sheet over the mortar bed.
 The rough or embossed surface of the sheet should face up, as applicable.
-Allow a 1/4-inch gap between the edges of he sheets and all surrounding walls.
+Allow a 1/4-inch gap between the edges of the sheets and all surrounding walls.
 Fasten the sheet with cement board screws, using a drill-driver, making sure the screws are flush with the surface of the sheet or are slightly recessed.
 Space the screws 8 inches apart across the entire sheet.

 Add Subsequent Sheets

 Use the same techniques to apply mortar and lay and fasten the remaining sheets in the first row, spacing the sheets 1/4 inch apart and leaving a 1/4-inch gap at all walls.

 Install the Remaining Sheets

-Continue installing sheets to cover the entire floor area.
-Remember to offset the joints between the cement board and the subfloor and to gap the cement board sheets by 1/4 inch.
+Continue installing sheets to cover the entire area.
+Remember to offset the joints between the cement board and any underlying plywood and to gap the cement board sheets by 1/4 inch.
 Mix fresh mortar only as it's needed to prevent it from drying before you can use it up.

 Tape and Mud the Joints

 Apply cement board joint tape to all of the joints between sheets, adhering the tape with its self-adhesive backing.
-Mix more thin-set mortar and cover the taped joints with a thin layer, using a drywall knife, similar to mudding drywall joints.
+Mix more thin-set mortar and, using a drywall knife, cover the taped joints with a thin layer, much as you would do when mudding drywall joints.
 Tool the mortar with the knife so the tape is covered and the joints are flat and smooth.
 Allow the mortar to cure completely, following the manufacturer's recommended drying time.